keim-hs-esslingen/vdv-trias-xjc/README.md

 The `-no-header` flag suppresses the generation of a header comment in each file.
 This header comment includes a generation timestamp that makes the generated file less compatible with SCM tools like git.
 Use this argument to prevent the generation of such comments (including their timestamps).

-If you want to have the header included, but not the timestamp, omit this argument in the `xjc` command and apply the next step after you code was generated with headers (and timestamps).
+If you want to have the header included, but not the timestamp, omit this argument in the `xjc` command and apply the next step after your code was generated with headers (and timestamps).

 ## 6. (optional) Remove generation timestamps